pvdz/zeparser3/tests/testcases/parser/regexes/some_annexb_stuff/incomplete_hex_escape/x_and_one_char_without_web_compat.md

 `````
 throws: Tokenizer error!
-    Second char of hex escape not a valid digit
+    Regex: Second char of hex escape not a valid digit

 /\xa/
 ^------- error